qiaeru/phpbb-language-fr/language/fr/README.md

 French Language Package
 =======================

+Language package for the phpBB® forum software to fully localize the user interface into French.

 Authors
 -------

+The list of authors notable for their contributions to the language package.

-You can get all the information about authors in the [AUTHORS.md] [1] file.
+You can get the full list of authors in the [AUTHORS.md] [1] file.

 Version
 -------

+The version information contains the language package version number, the release date, and the forum software compatibility.

-You can get all the information about version in the [VERSION.md] [2] file.
+You can get the version information in the [VERSION.md] [2] file.

 Support
 -------